Makeup Tips for Psoriasis

-Your face is usually the first thing people notice about you, no matter where do you live.
-Some people might judge you based on your face, its looks, and expressions.
+Your face is usually the first thing people notice about you, no matter where you live.
+Some people might judge you based on your face, how it looks, and your expressions.
 And it can be embarrassing if for many of us who have flaky skin right there.
 Areas most often affected by facial psoriasis are usually the upper forehead and hairline.
 It often also occurs right above your upper lip, your eyebrows, and even eyelids.
 Yes, it sucks!

-If you're a guy with psoriasis on your face, things can be slightly more difficult, but if you're a woman you can try to cover it up with make-up.
+You can try to cover it up with makeup.
 Makeup, used sparingly, can help neutralize the redness of psoriasis lesions.
 I actually think that men can definitely use some foundation (or concealer) on their face to cover up the red patches, but I understand that it might be their personal preference.

 For the most natural look, and at the same time the best cover up, you should check pick the color of the base that matches your skin tone.
 If your psoriasis affected patches of skin are whiter or more red, then I suggest picking up two different base colors to make it look equal.
 Browse beauty boutiques and makeup counters where you can test shades before you buy.

 Before you apply any cover-up cosmetics, moisturizer is a must, followed by a makeup primer.
 I've actually had no idea about the existence of a makeup primer, but it changed my life.
 It helps makeup go on smoother and help makeup last longer.